 The wine lists at some of the restaurants are interesting.
 For example, Jiko at the Animal Kingdom Lodge offers one of the largest list of African wines available in the United States.

 If I had to choose one place where where the cocktails are truly different, I’d go with Oga’s Cantina at Galaxy’s Edge in Disney’s Hollywood Studios.
 This spot is a re-creation of the Cantina shown in the first Star Wars movie.
 (The real first movie, A New Hope, NOT that Episode One Phantom Menace dreck.)
 Oga’s has some weird stuff presented in wacky ways.
 For example, the Fuzzy Tauntaun (Cîroc Peach Vodka, Bols Peach Schnapps, Simply Orange with Tangerine, Pure Cane Sugar, and “Buzz Button Tingling” Foam) makes your entire mouth turn numb as you drink it.

 What time do the bars close?

-There is substantial seasonal variation to this, which has been further exacerbated by the pandemic.
+There is substantial seasonal variation to this depending on the bar’s location.
 The in-park lounges obviously close when the parks close.